Freeze-fracture: Commercialization of biological freeze-fracture

-With the principles of visualizing a freeze-fractured surface for electron microscopy established, Moore automated and commercialized the Freeze-Fracture-Etch-Replication method in 1961 calling it "Steer's freeze-etching method".
-Believing a sharp knife was required to achieve a controlled fracture he used a microtome in a vacuum chamber to fracture the specimens.
-Much cheaper, non-commercial alternatives which did not rely on a microtome or etching to clean the fracture face were later established.
-The technique "Freeze-Fracture Replication", rather than Steere and Moore's Freeze-Fracture Etching replication began to be used for the first time in this context.
+With the principles of visualizing a freeze-fractured surface for electron microscopy established, Moore automated and commercialized the "freeze-fracture-etch-replication" method in 1961, calling it "Steer's freeze-etching method".
+Believing a sharp knife was required to achieve a controlled fracture, he used a microtome in a vacuum chamber to fracture the specimens.

+Later, much cheaper, non-commercial alternatives that did not rely on a microtome or etching to clean the fracture face were established.
 Adequate shielding from contamination in the vacuum required for replication meant etching was not required to clean the fracture face.
-For the Bullivant & Ames method cheaply modified standard coating machines already routinely used in electron microscope laboratories, initially using a Meccano set.
-For smaller electron microsopy labs these could be more easily used than a large, specialized, commercial piece of freeze-fracture etch replication equipment.
+This technique was called simply "freeze-fracture replication" (Bullivant & Ames).
+This method cheaply modified standard coating machines already routinely used in electron microscope laboratories, initially using a Meccano set.
+For smaller electron microscopy labs, this technique was easier than employing a large, specialized, commercial piece of freeze-fracture etch replication equipment.
 The method also allowed for much greater variations to the way the specimens could be fractured.

 Viewing inside membranes

-During the 1960s-1980's it became apparent that the cell's lipid bilayer was shown to split into two halves revealing the interior when fractured under suitable conditions.
+During the 1960s–1980s, the cell's lipid bilayer was shown to split into two halves, revealing the interior when fractured under suitable conditions.